Adult ADHD Treatment Options — An Overview

 - Implement the strategies, and try new ones if they don’t work

 This approach is effective for most people with ADHD.
 Exceptions to this rule are people who need a more structured approach, such as those with oppositional defiant disorder who are unwilling to cooperate in managing their behaviors.
 Changing distorted thoughts, and the resulting change in behavior patterns, is effective in treating mood disorders, anxiety, and other emotional problems, as well.

 Alternative or Complementary Treatments

-Some people choose to manage their symptoms — in whole or in combination with medication and behavior therapies — through diet, physical activity, and alternative therapies like meditation or brain training.
+Some people choose to manage their symptoms — in whole or in combination with medication and behavior therapies — through nutrition, physical activity, and alternative therapies like meditation or brain training.

-Changing your diet to increase the consumption of certain ADHD-friendly nutrients — fish oil, the minerals zinc, iron, and magnesium — as well as protein and complex carbohydrates, can help the brain function at optimal levels and control swings in mood and behavior.
+Changing your daily food choices to increase the consumption of certain ADHD-friendly nutrients — fish oil, the minerals zinc, iron, and magnesium — as well as protein and complex carbohydrates, can help the brain function at optimal levels and control swings in mood and behavior.

 “Think of exercise as medication,” says John Ratey, M.D., an associate clinical professor of psychiatry at Harvard Medical School and author of Spark: The Revolutionary New Science of Exercise and the Brain.
 “Exercise turns on the attention system, the so-called executive functions — sequencing, working memory, prioritizing, inhibiting, and sustaining attention.”

 Walking for 30 minutes, four times a week, is enough exercise to yield benefits.